 Single-Core Performance is Critical

-Every benchmark stipulates both single core and multi core performance of a CPU.
+Every benchmark stipulates both the single-core and multi-core performance of a CPU.

-The single core performance is the measure of how well a single core on a CPU with multiple cores performs.
-This is very important for games as most of their resources are designed to use single-cores due to their linear nature.
+The single-core performance measures how well a single core on a CPU with multiple cores performs.
+This is very important for games as most of their resources are designed to use single cores due to their linear nature.

-Even if a game utilizes more than a single core, it would not use more than what it is designed to use.
+Even if a game utilizes more than a single core, it will not use more than it is designed to use.

-So for instance, if you have an 8 Core CPU, but the game is only designed to utilize 4 cores, then a quad core CPU with a better single core performance will outperform an 8 core CPU with a weaker single core performance, despite the later having more cores.
+So, for instance, if you have an 8 Core CPU, but the game is only designed to utilize four cores, then a quad-core CPU with better single-core performance will outperform an 8-core CPU with weaker single-core performance, despite the latter having more cores.

-While games certainly are getting more and more complex and are scaling well with higher core counts, single-core performance is still the reigning king when getting a gaming CPU.
+While games are getting increasingly complex and scaling well with higher core counts, single-core performance is still the reigning king when getting a gaming CPU.

 Since more and more games, particularly newer titles, are taking advantage of multiple CPU cores, this should not be ignored as well.

-Also, a higher core performance and core count matters these days for all PCs since you will obviously have background applications running while you game.
-The more applications you have running besides the game, the more will you benefit from a CPU with a higher core count as individual tasks can then be assigned a separate thread.
+Also, a higher core performance and core count matters for all PCs since you will have background applications running while you game.
+The more applications you run beside the game, the more you will benefit from a CPU with a higher core count, as individual tasks can then be assigned a separate thread.

-If you are a streamer, then you will need far more than 4 cores to have a stable gameplay.
-This is because streaming using services like Twitch or YouTube, or if you any screen recoding software for that matter, will eat up your CPU core count.
+If you are a streamer, you will need more than four cores to have stable gameplay.
+This is because streaming using services like Twitch or YouTube, or if any screen recording software for that matter, will eat up your CPU core count.

 Benchmarks of Some Popular Current Gen CPUs

-The Intel Core 2 Extreme QX9775 released in 2008 was the eminent 4 core processor of its time.
+The Intel Core 2 Extreme QX9775, released in 2008, was the eminent 4-core processor.
 It has been provided here for reference to highlight how far the CPU technology has come.
-What costed $1500 in 2008, is surpassed by a mere 2 core CPU costing $42 (MSRP) i.e the Intel Celeron G5905 released in 2020.
+What cost $1500 in 2008 is surpassed by a mere 2-core CPU costing $42 (MSRP), i.e., the Intel Celeron G5905 released in 2020.

-As far as the performance of the current gen CPUs go, the single core performance of the quad core AMD Ryzen 3 3300X would more or less be similar to the six core AMD Ryzen 5 3600X as can be seen below:
+As far as the performance of the current-gen CPUs goes, the single-core performance of the quad-core AMD Ryzen 3 3300X would more or less be similar to the six-core AMD Ryzen 5 3600X, as can be seen below:

 Cinbench R20 Single Core Performance AMD Ryzen 3 3300X vs AMD Ryzen 5 3600X: